bhumipatni08/bhumipatni08/README.md

 - 🌱 I’m currently learning **Python**

-- 👨‍💻 All of my projects are available at [bhumipatni.vercel.app](bhumipatni.vercel.app)
+- 👨‍💻 All of my projects are available at https://bhumipatni.vercel.app/

 - 💬 Ask me about **Java, C, C++**